-This two-day, inaugural film festival is hosted by the Waltham Film Factory, a community-based collaboration residing at the Charles River Museum of Industry & Innovation.
+This three-day, inaugural film festival is hosted by the Waltham Film Factory, a community-based collaboration residing at the Charles River Museum of Industry & Innovation.

 The core of the Museum's mission is to encourage and inspire future innovation in America.
 The Waltham Film Factory Shorts Fest has been created to celebrate the filmmaking industry and the art and science that it manifests.
 The short film genre was chosen because of its inclusiveness; more films can be viewed in the time available, and more aspiring filmmakers are able to complete high quality short projects than feature-length films—a truth that will inspire—in a very inspiring place.

 The Waltham Film Factory Shorts Fest welcomes films of up to 25 minutes in length.
 Festival categories are:

 • Narrative, and

 Refreshments will be available.
 There will be panel discussions that explore the art, science, and technology of filmmaking.
 The Festival will include a family-friendly track.

 **The Charles River Museum is located in the historic Francis Cabot Lowell Mill, which is listed in the National Register of Historic Places.
 The Mill, portions of which also have National Historic Landmark status, was the first fully-integrated factory in the United States, and is the cornerstone of the American Industrial Revolution.**

 The Inaugural Waltham Film Factory Shorts Fest offers filmmaker awards in several different categories and more than $3,000 in cash and prizes.
 The Grand Prize is $1,000.

 1) Entries should not exceed 25 minutes in duration including all titles and credits.

 3) If the film is not in English, then it must have hard-coded English subtitles.